Automattic/vip-integrations-starter-kit/README.md

 For more information on how our codebase is structured, see https://docs.wpvip.com/technical-references/vip-codebase/.

-## Prerequisites and local installation
+## Local installation and development

 To fully leverage the starter kit you will need to have the following tools installed: [Composer](https://getcomposer.org/), [Node.js](https://nodejs.org/en), NPM (installed with Node.js), [Docker](https://www.docker.com/), [VIP-CLI](https://docs.wpvip.com/vip-cli/).